brandomr/document_cluster/README.md

 </ul>

 The 'cluster_analysis' workbook is fully functional; the 'cluster_analysis_web' workbook has been trimmed down for the purpose of creating this walkthrough.
 Feel free to download the repo and use 'cluster_analysis' to step through the guide yourself.

+### How the repo is set up
+Once you've pulled down the repo, all you need to do is run 'cluster_analysis.ipynb'; it will find the various lists of synopses and titles.
+The 'Film_Scrape.ipynb' contains the code I used to actually scrape the synopses, in case you are interested.
+The other items in the repo are mostly incidentals for setting up the webpage walk-through.
+There is also one pickled model.

+At some point in the future I'll write up how I executed the web scraping in case it's of interest.